Beijing Bicycle Lifestyle

 The integrated wire baskets can be used for various purposes.
 In general, in China and in much parts of Asia the safety regulations for cyclists are rather relaxed compared to many law-abiding Western countries.

-Although theft of bicycle parts is not uncommon, most Chinese bike companies have certainly considered this aspect when creating their business models.
+Theft of bicycle parts is not uncommon.
+One hopes that the Chinese bike companies have considered this aspect when creating their business models.
 It is also fair to say that the older bicycle share schemes with docking stations in other cities are exposed to the same societal problem.

 Open warfare for public space!
 Aside from competing with each other, bicycle-sharing companies also have to compete for the valuable urban space in Beijing.
 A delivery company created facts on the ground by making space for their own scooters and by vandalising these unwelcome competitors.

-Although customers occasionally cause minor damages to the bikes by letting them fall on the ground, this rather careless behaviour should not be exaggerated in media reports.
-More importantly, the companies themselves are partially to blame for the reoccurring bike damages by allowing their own staff to pile up or even forcefully throw bikes onto their scooters.
+Careless customers occasionally cause minor damages to the bikes by letting them fall on the ground.
+That said, bike companies themselves are partially to blame for the reoccurring bike damages by allowing their own staff to pile up or even forcefully throw bikes onto their scooters.

 Beijing is one of the worst air pollution offenders in the world (see Chart 3 in the Sportify Cities GUIDELINES & STRATEGIES).
 Given the city’s high levels of air pollution wearing anti-pollution masks has become a regular feature of cycling in Beijing.
 This is all the more common during the autumn and winter days when the inversion effect occurs more frequently, resulting in a built-up of harmful air pollutants across the entire urban region.
 As the popularity of bicycle commuting depends on acceptable air quality levels, the extremely high P2.5 values, in particular (PM2.5 is a key air pollutant that can penetrate deeply into the lung system), could significantly lower the demand for bike sharing during longer smog periods, potentially reducing the revenue of the bike sharing companies.

 The new non-docking bicycle schemes have recently led to larger numbers of bicycle commuters on the streets of Beijing and other Chinese cities, increasingly becoming a popular lifestyle choice for local commuters.
-In the Western media, in particular, articles reviewing this novel bicycle-sharing system appear to be rather critical of this urban trend.
-They also make unsubstantiated claims that this bicycle-sharing boom has backfired in many Chinese cities.
-In this regard, the writers need to be reminded that establishing a new business model – such as the non-docking scheme – always progresses by trial and error.
-Besides, the key bike-sharing companies in China have started adapting to the present challenges and local governments’ regulatory requirements while adopting more efficient procedures.
+In the Western media, in particular, articles reviewing this novel bicycle-sharing system appear to be rather critical of this urban trend and to question the companies’ business models.
+In future, the key bike-sharing companies will also have to adapt to local governments’ regulatory requirements, potentially undermining the expansion of the non-docking bike-sharing schemes.

 Published in June 2017